PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 First called *Junta* and internally described as a *Mafia* due to how they were supposed to feel and function, then *Orebarons*.

 V1 & V2 (identical):
-* Joining conditions: Noble Mercs Lev 7, Temple Guard Lev 7, Mafia Snitcher Lev 7, Mafia Thug Lev 6+ -> Initiation Battle; PC must kill a member of the Mafia [= a Baron].
+* Joining conditions: Noble Mercs Lev 7, Temple Guard Lev 7, Mafia Snitch Lev 7, Mafia Thug Lev 6+ -> Initiation Battle; PC must kill a member of the Mafia [= a Baron].
 * MEBLAG V1: Joining the Mafia is a one-way decision; IF leaving should be possible regardless the Mafia and all their loyals (everyone with a *good* relationship) will be irreversible *sworn enemies*. / No higher guilds allowed.

 **Summary**: Mercenaries (NC) and Templars (PSI) can join the barons if they (1) reach the maximum level in their guild, thugs (OC Guards) can join if they reach at least level 6 and (2) if they kill a Baron in the arena.